Woodland Skimmer (Orthetrum monardi)

 Habitat

-Frequents grassy pans and ponds surrounded by woodland or coastal forest.
-Also found at clearings in woodland with marshy ground and clumps of tall grass.
-Frequently found where there are bare, damp patches of mud or sandy substrate at the waters edge.
+The Woodland Skimmer frequents grassy pans and ponds surrounded by woodland or coastal forest.
+It is also found at clearings in woodland with marshy ground and clumps of tall grass.
+The Woodland Skimmer is frequently found where there are bare, damp patches of mud or sandy substrate at the waters edge.

 Habitat – Near Manguzi, KwaZulu-Natal